vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/darkmode.md

 - In Markdown files or Vue Template, you can access `$isDarkmode` to get darkmode status directly.

-- In scripts, you can use `pnpm add -D @vuepress/helper@next` to get darkmode status helper:
+- In scripts, you can access `pnpm add -D @vuepress/helper@next` install helper to get darkmode status:

   ```ts